-It may be helpful if we set out the resulting structure of the chromatic scale in a little more detail, showing the breakdown of composite atoms $X$ and $Y$ into their particle constituencies:
+It may be helpful if we set out the structure of the three systems in a little more detail, showing the breakdown of composite atoms $X$ and $Y$ into their particle constituents: